 § Research benefits

 Please note the proposal must be two pages only (1,000 words) plus a maximum of one page for any references.
-If a longer document is provided you will be asked to revise the document to meet the requirements.
+If a longer document is provided you will be asked to revise the document to meet the requirements or the approved PGR2.

-Category B: Applicants in this category must seek Faculty approval for their application.
-This will be either in the form of an unconditional offer of place for the doctoral programme or in the form of a letter or email clearly stating support from a potential primary supervisor or the Head of Programme/ School.
+Applicants must seek Faculty approval for their application.
+This will be either in the form of an offer of place for the doctoral programme or in the form of a letter or email clearly stating support from a potential primary supervisor or the Head of Programme/ School.
 The statement of support should state confirm that the applicant’s research can be supported within the faculty.
 Applicants will be asked to upload this evidence during the application process.

 Two academic reference statements are required for all applicants other than those whose qualifying programme was completed at AUT.
 AUT applicants will be required to provide one referee only.
 Applicants must not submit referee’s reports directly; nominated referees will be sent a request directly from the On-line application system.
 Please advise your referees that they will be receiving an email requesting a reference statement.

-Reference statements must be submitted before the application will be assessed or for Category B applicants by the closing date or the application will be deemed ineligible.
+Reference statements must be submitted be by the closing date or the application will be deemed ineligible.
 If the referee declines to provide a reference the applicant will have the opportunity to nominate another referee.